Rekha Garton – A self portrait in the woods

 As he turned and walked away I could see over his shoulder that a shaft of sunlight was now touching my tree making it appear to glow.
 And there to the side, also in the sunlight, was my fathers tree.

 I thought to myself “My little tree doesn’t look so lonely now” as I fell asleep in my father’s arms.

 Life is always pushing you forward away from the past so I hadn’t thought of my tree for many years.
 It wasn’t until I read my father’s journal and found the passage of our adventure together that I decided to visit our trees.

-It wasn’t hard to find and not as far to walk as I remembered and the circle of Christmas trees were still there.
+It wasn’t hard to find and not as far to walk as I remembered and the circle of pine trees my father called Christmas trees were still there.